 S.E.
 Dawson, second class passenger heading for Seattle.
 The San Francisco Call newspaper on 25 January 1906 listed him as, “no record of residence.
 Labourer en route to Seattle in Search of employment.

-Joseph Doherty was a passenger on the Valencia and lost his life at some point during the disaster.
+Joseph Doherty was a second class passenger on the Valencia and lost his life at some point during the disaster.
 His body was washed ashore in the days following the wreck.
 The San Francisco Call newspaper on January 25th reported, “San Jose Man Loses Brother.
 Joseph Doherty Had Recently Paid a Visit to Garden City.
 Among the passengers on the wrecked steamer Valencia was Joseph Doherty, who for the past six months had been in this city visiting his brother, Robert A. Doherty, a local engraver.
 Joseph Doherty resided in Seattle, where he has another brother, and he also has a brother in New York City.
 Both brothers were notified this morning by Robert that Joseph had taken the steamer for Seattle and was in the wreck.”
 The San Francisco Call, on 26 January reported that Joseph Doherty’s body was found with, “a small ikon in a small case, a little image of a Russian saint about three quarters of an inch long, a gold watch engraved with the letter “D” on the case, a purse with a small sum of money, eyeglasses and case of business cards, two spools of silk and a card of Jack D. Wassen of Los Angeles.”

 When Joseph Doherty’s body was found, he was identified as Louis Gripenstraw due to business cards with that name with the body.
 When it was discovered that Gripenstraw was alive in California, it was realized that the body was that of Joseph Doherty, who had met with Gripenstraw in California and was known to have some of his cards with him.
-Another newspaper report in Victoria on the 27th of January attributed Joseph Doherty’s body to W. Doherty, a crewman on the Valencia.
-The mistake was due to the similarity of names, however W. Doherty survived the Valencia shipwreck on the Topeka raft.
+Another newspaper report in Victoria on the 27th of January attributed Joseph Doherty’s body to William Doherty, a crewman on the Valencia.
+The mistake was due to the similarity of names, however William Doherty survived the Valencia shipwreck on the Topeka raft.

-28 DORAN, D. Coal Passer on the Valencia - LOST
+26. D. Doran, Coal Passer - LOST

-Doran is listed as a coal passer on the Valencia and likely died at some point during the wreck, though his body was never recovered.
+D. Doran is listed as a coal passer on the Valencia and likely died at some point during the wreck, though his body was never recovered.

-Downing First Engineer ValenciaW.E.
-Downing, chief engineer, pictured here, one of the last survivors on board when it finally broke up.
+Downing First Engineer ValenciaWilliam Downing, chief engineer, pictured here, one of the last survivors on board when it finally broke up.
 A photo of him appeared in The San Francisco Call newspaper on 26 January.
 When the last life raft left the Valencia, Downing was seen alive on the rigging of the ship along with an estimated 50 to 70 others.
 Two hours later they would all be dead when the Valencia was finally smashed into the sea by a huge wave at about noon on January 24th.
 The San Francisco Call newspaper on January 24th, 1906 ran an article, “Relatives Still Hope.
 W.E.
 Downing, chief engineer of the steamer Valencia, resided at 1556 Ninth Avenue, Oakland, with his brother, George J. Downing, a purser for the Pacific Coast Steamship Company, and two sisters, Miss Alice Downing and Miss Cerina Downing.
 He is unmarried and has always made his home, when in port, with his brother and sisters.
 Downing has held his present position for a little more than a year, and has been rated as one of the best men in the service of the company.
 His brother and sisters were greatly overcome when informed that the Valencia had been wrecked, but clung to the hope that their brother may be among those who escaped from the ill-fated steamer.”

-Howe Duff, a second class passenger on the Valencia headed for Vancouver is listed on the ships register and likely died during the disaster.
+Howe Duff was a first class passenger on the Valencia headed for Vancouver is listed on the ships register and did not survive.
+His body was never recovered.

 Gus Erickson was a second class passenger on the Valencia travelling to Seattle from Riverside California.
 The San Francisco Call newspaper on January 25th, 1906 listed him as “No record of residence.
 Labourer en route to Seattle in search of employment.”
 In the January 27th edition of The Call, Gus Erickson was listed among nine bodies recovered.
 “NINE BODIES CAST ASHORE BY THE SEA – John Wallace, waiter, R.M.
 Nelson, third assistant engineer, American Soldier, Marine from Concord, Gus Ericksen, Los Angeles passenger, James Inglehorne, and three unidentified.”

-Fred Ericson from Oelwein, Iowa, was a first class passenger on the Valencia heading for Seattle.
+Fred Erickson from Oelwein, Iowa, was a first class passenger on the Valencia heading for Seattle.
 A foreman for the Chicago Great Western Railway, Ericson was travelling with Cornelius Allison, a contractor working for him in the company.
 Cornelius Allison, a naval veteran, was one of the survivors of the Valencia picked up by the Topeka on the second of two rafts launched just two hours before the Valencia broke up and the remaining survivors drowned.
 In the Seattle Star newspaper on the 3rd of February, it was reported, “Yesterday the tug Lorne brought two victims to Bamfield, one being Fred Erickson, of St. Paul, the other J.B.
 Graham of San Francisco.
 Seven others were left on the shore, there being too much sea to take them onboard the tug.”
 Fred Erickson’s body was later sent to Minnie Erickson in St. Paul.

 The misspelling caused a lot of confusion due to another J. Fernie, a somewhat prominent person in British Columbia was mistakenly reported as dead on the Valencia.
 When J. Fernie was reported alive and well, there was a scramble by the Victoria newspapers to correctly identify this man, which they appear to have never done.
 The Victoria Daily times on 24 January, 1906 wrote, “The identity of J. Fernie, bound for Victoria is not known.
 W. Fernie, of this city, says he knows of no relative of that initial.
 A traveler by the name of Fernie, representing a Montreal firm, occasionally visits the coast, and it is thought the passenger on the Valencia may be this traveler.”
 John Finley’s body was never recovered.

-36 FROGGE, C.E.
-Waiter on the Valencia - LOST
+35. FROGGE, C.E.
+Waiter - LOST

-C.F.
-Gamage, oiler, is listed on the Valencia’s list of officers and crew and a victim of the disaster.
+Charles Gamage, oiler, is listed on the Valencia’s list of officers and crew and a victim of the disaster.
 In different reports his name is variously spelled as Gamage, Gammage and Camage.
 His body was later recovered and reported in the Victoria Daily Colonist on 20 April 1906, “THE QUEEN CITY RETURNS.
 The Body of Another Valencia Victim Brought from the Coast.
 The steamer Queen City reached port yesterday from Ahousaht and way ports of the Vancouver Island Coast.
 The steamer brought 25 passengers… Among the passengers who arrived by the Queen City was H.S.
 Noise, a Seattle undertaker, who brought with him in a hermetically sealed casket, the body of one of the Valencia victims, an oiler named Gammage, whose father is employed at the Bremerton naval yard.
 Mr. Noise says the body, which had been recovered and buried ashore among the unidentified dead, was identified as the oiler by the clothing and the dentistry.
 The body had been interred four miles from the scene of the wreck.”

 Peter Glube, a second class passenger from San Francisco on his way to Seattle is listed in the Valencia’s passenger list.
 His body was found washed up along the shore near Darling River and found by Frank Bunker, a Valencia survivor.
 The San Francisco Call newspaper on January 31st, 1906 reported, “PROPERTY OF DROWNED.
 Collector of Customs Guards Effects of the Valencia’s Dead.
 Collector of Customs John Newbury received from F.F.
 Bunker, who arrived by the Salvor today, the effects of some of the bodies washed ashore.
 One lot is the effects of Peter Glube, or Glude, in which are two watches, one gold, the other silver, a purse with a small sum of money and a letter signed by his wife, with enclosures of a little letter with crosses indicating kisses from children, a knife and a match box.
 The letter referred to was posted at Brownsville, near Seattle, on January 9 and has a Seattle postmark of January 10 and an Oakland postmark of January 12.
 The body on which these things were found was picked up by Bunker and Captain Ferris near Darling River.”